OfficeDev/hands-on-labs/O3653/O3653-13-Lab2/Lab2.md

    ```

   1. Find the **Views/FindMeetingTimes** folder in the project.
-  1. Open the **index.cshtml** file found in the folder.
+  1. Open the **Index.cshtml** file found in the folder.
-  1. Locate the part of the file that includes the form at the
+  1. Locate the part of the file that includes the form at the top of the page.
-      page.
 It should look similar to the following code:
 	```asp
 		<div class="panel panel-default">
 		<div class="panel-body">